A father returns to his estranged son after six years. But the son has learnt to survive without him.

 I turned and began to sprint.
 But another hoon appeared at the far end.
 His sinister frame blocked the alley entrance.
 He looked like a pirate and was heavily armed.

 It seemed like an eternity.
 As time stood still, everything happened around me in slow motion.
-I saw myself running - breathless, but unable to stop.
-Stopping was foolish, and fighting unthinkable.
+I saw myself running, breathless, unable to stop.
+Stopping was foolish, fighting unthinkable.
 Flight offered the only hope.

 I felt helpless and trapped.
-Behind the man at the alley entrance, somewhere in the sunny street behind him, was safety.
-But like a dark cloud engulfing the sun, it vanished as another huge torso materialized behind him.
+Behind the hoon at the alley entrance, somewhere in the sunny street behind him, was safety.
+But like a dark cloud engulfing the sun, the light behind him vanished - as another huge torso materialized behind him.

-A familiar face with a taut jaw, golden skin, deep blue eyes and thick black hair.
+A familiar face with a firm, taut jawline, golden skin, deep blue eyes and thick black hair.

-The hood sensed his powerful presence and quietly slipped back between the darkening shadows of the houses.
+The hood sensed his powerful presence behind him, and quietly slipped back between the darkening shadows of the houses.

 He just stood there, holding me quietly, letting me cry.
-His strength flowed through me, warm and comforting.
-Slowly, I stopped sobbing and was still, resting on his chest.
+His strength flowed through to me, warm and comforting.
+Slowly, I stopped sobbing and was still, resting my head on his strong shoulders.

-“I love you Dad,” I said, while I hugged him as tightly as I could.
+“I love you Dad,” I said, hugging him as tightly as I could.

 "It is beautiful," he said finally.
 "With hate spent, fear reunited their spirits in danger.
-They knew love again."
+They found love once again."

-Then he got up and walked back into the house wordlessly.
-He noticed his trembling hands as he put away the pruning shears.
+Then he turned, and walked back into the house wordlessly.
+Hosh noticed his father's trembling hands, as he was putting away his pruning shears.

 Next Story: Wooden Coffin